duneroadrunner/scpptool/README.md

 }
 ```

-We (and the tool) can see that it is safe to assign he value of the `i1_ptr_ref` parameter to the `i3_ptr` local variable, because the target object of the pointer referred to by `i1_ptr_ref` comes from outside the function and can be assumed to outlive the function call itself and therefore any local variable within the function.
+We (and the tool) can see that it is safe to assign the value of the `i1_ptr_ref` parameter to the `i3_ptr` local variable, because the target object of the pointer referred to by `i1_ptr_ref` comes from outside the function and can be assumed to outlive the function call itself and therefore any local variable within the function.

 But what about assigning the value of `i1_ptr_ref` to `i2_ptr_ref`?
 In this case we (and the tool) don't have enough information to conclude that the target of the pointer referred to by `i1_ptr_ref` would outlive the pointer that `i2_ptr_ref` refers to.